Iron Spring PL/I Compiler

 readme_os2.

 The current version still contains bugs.
-As a user of beta software, you can help improve the compiler.
+You can help improve the compiler.
 See the section Reporting bugs.

 Trademarks